 News & Events

-May 2 – Nightwalk in NYC: Few events bring a community together like Bruce Stark’s annual Nightwalk in NYC, when the Upper West Side comes out in droves to support their favorite local business – Beacon Paint and Hardware.
+May 2: Nightwalk in NYC: Few events bring a community together like Bruce Stark’s annual fundraiser, when the Upper West Side comes out in droves to support their favorite local business – Beacon Paint and Hardware.
 Bruce and his family raise money for Guiding Eyes in honor of their late sister, Marcia, who received two guide dogs from the school in the seventies.
-Click here to learn more about this event.
+Join the fun: meet us in the schoolyard at the corner of Columbus Avenue and 76th Street.
+Sign in at 7pm and start walking at 8pm, More info at www.guidingeyes.org/nightwalk.

 A roundup of video clips starring the #TODAYpuppy – a future Guiding Eyes guide dog.
 Jan 19: Savannah Guthrie recaps how the pup spent his weekend at work and play.
 Jan 16: Saxon joins TODAY to tell us about how our new Puppy with a Purpose has been spending his time, pointing out that [...]